The app is NOT in the app store. Click 'go to the app' and follow the instructions at the top of the screen.

 You may sometimes see random, big steps and spikes on the trendlines.
 These are because one of the satellite data feeds has gone offline and the app switched to an alternate feed that has different readings.
 Don't confuse these with shock signatures.

 The EPAM trendline shows low-energy particles arriving at Earth.
-Electrons are white.
-Protons are magenta (under 300 keV) or cyan (over 300 keV).
+Protons are the thick line and electrons are the thin line.

-Low-energy particle counts rise sharply ahead of an incoming transient event, such as a coronal mass ejection.
+Low-energy particle protons rise sharply ahead of an incoming transient event, such as a coronal mass ejection.

-EPAM can also begin to rise immediately after a powerful solar flare, e.g. an X class flare.
+EPAM electrons can also begin to rise immediately after a powerful solar flare, e.g. an X class flare.
 This can indicate that the flare produced a CME with an Earth-directed component.
-If you see the lines rising steadily over many hours or even days then suddenly start to ramp up fast, it is indicative that a shock is approaching.
+If you see the EPAM protons rising steadily over many hours or even days then suddenly start to ramp up fast, it is indicative that a shock is approaching.

 Coronal holes are openings in the sun's magnetic field that allow plasma to escape into space.
 When these holes are facing Earth, the solar wind emitted from them can cause auroras 3 to 4 days later.
 These holes can remain open for several months, providing regular, predictable, repeating auroras at 27 day intervals.